jinduarte/python-guanabara/README.md

-# python-guanabara
+# python-learning
-Learning Python with lessons from teacher Guanabara
+Learning Python with lessons from teacher Guanabara and others free videos in Youtube/internet